qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 on fixed-point numbers via intrinsics.
-Frontends can use any integer or floating point width when generating code, and it is the responsibility of a backend to provide a compile-time error message if the frontend uses an integer width greater than that which the support.
+Frontends can use any integer or floating point width when generating code, and it is the responsibility of a backend to provide a compile-time error message if the frontend uses an integer width greater than that which is supported.

 When an adaptive profile program indicates that it is using a particular data type, then instruction set (`qis`) functions or classical (`rt`) functions that